The importance and uses of polyesters

 The polyester fiber is used as cushioning and insulating material in the pillows, the comforters and upholstery padding, They are also used to make the bottles, films, the tarpaulin, the canoes, the liquid crystal displays, the holograms, the filters, the dielectric film for capacitors, the film insulation for wire and insulating tapes.

 The polyesters are widely used as a finish on high-quality wood products such as the guitars, the pianos, and the vehicle interiors, The industrial polyester fibers are used in the yarns and the ropes that are used in Tyre reinforcements, fabrics for conveyor belts, safety belts, coated fabrics and plastic reinforcements with high-energy absorption.

 The fabrics woven or knitted from the polyester thread or yarn are used extensively in the apparel and home furnishings, from the shirts and the pants to the jackets and the hats, the bedsheets, the blankets, the upholstered furniture, and the computer mouse.

 Characteristics of Polyester Fiber

 The polyester fiber is strong, it is resistant to stretching and shrinking, it is resistant to the most chemicals, It is easily washed and it has quick drying.

 It is crisp and resilient when wet or dry, It has wrinkle-resistant, it has mildew resistant, it has abrasion-resistant, and it retains heat-set pleats and crease.

 Disadvantages of polyester

-The main problem with the synthetic fabrics like the polyester is that they don’t breathe , So , You will feeling of the humidity all the time and many synthetic fibers also look too shiny and cheap .
+The main problem with synthetic fabrics like polyester is that they don’t breathe, So, You will feel high humidity all the time and many synthetic fibers also look too shiny and cheap.

-The synthetic fabrics don’t give you the same sense of luxury , comfort and happiness as the natural fabrics like the cotton , the wool and the silk .
+Synthetic fabrics don’t give you the same sense of luxury, comfort, and happiness as natural fabrics like cotton, wool, and silk.